Princeton grad gets maximum sentence in killing of hedge-fund father

 Shelley Gilbert, his mother, insisted after the sentencing that her son was mentally ill and could not comprehend his actions.
 The New York Times reported that she pleaded with the judge to order her son to be admitted to a psychiatric facility.

-“I know this is what my husband would had wanted for him,” she s said.
+“I know this is what my husband would have wanted for him,” she said.

 The jury rejected the 35-year-old defendant’s insanity defense during the trial, deciding that he murdered the hedge fund manager with a shot to the head at close range from a semi-automatic pistol, a .40-caliber Glock purchased months earlier from a seller in Ohio.
 Before fleeing the apartment, Gilbert put the gun in his father’s hand to try to stage his death as a suicide, according to trial testimony.